davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Saw a Saints game at the Superdome.

+Dec 10: Saw Jesus Lizard at Irving Plaza (date, year unclear).

 ## 2017

 What kind of jelly?
 "Plain."

-## 2018

-An owl killed a bird about a foot from my face.

-## 2019

-Found a dead possum on Gina's path.

-## 2013

-Saw Todd Rundgren at House of Blues gig Sunday, June 23.
-2013.

-## 2015

-Dec 10: Saw Jesus Lizard at Irving Plaza (date, year unclear).

-## 2017

 March 18: Hung out with Susan Aprill, visiting for a funeral, and we heard Chuck Berry died.

 June 27: Dave Rosser died.

 ## 2018

+An owl killed a bird about a foot from my face.

 January 17: Barry Courter wrote an article that mentioned my earleist bands.
 This is like the most recognition they got. https://www.timesfreepress.com/news/chattanooganow/music/story/2018/jan/17/who-are-local-bands-rocked-your-world/461397/

+## 2019

+Found a dead possum on Gina's path.

 ## 2021